Joshthecoder6/Temply-V1-Dev/AI_GENERATOR_ENV.md

 Temply AI supports image attachments to provide visual reference:
 - **Supported formats**: PNG, JPG, GIF, WebP, and other image formats
 - **Maximum file size**: 5MB per image
-- **Storage**: Files are converted to base64 data URLs and sent directly to OpenAI Vision API
+- **Storage**: Files are converted to base64 data URLs and sent directly to X.AI Grok Vision API
 - **Privacy**: Images are not permanently stored, only included in the API request
-- **Model**: When images are attached, automatically switches to `gpt-4o` for vision capabilities
+- **Model**: When images are attached, automatically switches to `grok-vision-beta` for vision capabilities

 ### Usage
 1. Click the attachment icon (📎) in the chat input